David Bull (art restorer)

 David Bull (March 5, 1934 – December 28, 2024) was an English conservator of old master paintings, and an author.
 He worked with the J. Paul Getty Museum in Malibu, California, and the National Gallery of Art in Washington D.C.
-He was also the director of the Norton Simon Museum in Pasadena, and the Timken Museum of Art in San Diego.
+Bull stepped in as director of the Norton Simon Museum, Pasadena, California 1980–1981, and served as visiting director at the Timken Museum of Art in San Diego in 2014–2015.

-David Bull was born in Bristol, the son of a banker and studied art and design at the West of England College of Art.
-Bull worked for the National Gallery, London, and in 1981 started his own conservation firm Fine Art Conservation & Restoration Inc. with his wife, conservator Teresa Longyear.
-In 1984 he moved to Washington, D.C. and became the head of conservation at the National Gallery of Art.
+David Bull was born in Bristol, England, the son of a banker, and studied art and design at the West of England College of Art.
+Bull worked for the National Gallery, London, and in 1981 founded his own conservation firm, Fine Art Conservation & Restoration Inc. with his wife, the conservator Teresa Longyear.
+In 1984 he moved to Washington to lead the department of painting conservation at the National Gallery of Art through 1999.